onnela-lab/mano/README.md

 zf.extractall(output_folder)
 ```

+> [!Tip]

+> _New in 0.7.0_ - the `download` function also accepts a boolean `compressed` parameter.
+If set to
+> `True` Mano will download the raw compressed version of the data.
+These source files use `zstd`
+> (`.zst`) compression but are contained in the same structure of an uncompressed Zip archive.
+On
+> average the `zstd` compressed files are one-fifth the size of uncompressed files.
+Note that this
+> will result in a 404 error on outdated Beiwe servers.

 > [!WARNING]
 > We passed `data_streams=['identifiers']` to `msync.download`.
 Without that parameter that function
 > will request *all* data for *all* data streams, which may amount to many gigabytes of data.
 Check